Trasgu: Presence in Literature

 Trasgu's pranks are told with variations in numerous towns of the Iberian peninsula, and his adventures are evoked in classical works of Spanish literature, like the anonymous 1554 novella Lazarillo de Tormes, the short farces of Miguel de Cervantes and the comedies of Lope de Vega.

 In instances of fantasy literature, and many times in sword and sorcery literature, the term "trasgo" may be confused with "orc", when it more generally is used to translate the English term "goblin" (and vice versa from Spanish to English).
 For example, the Spanish translation of the novel The Hobbit by J. R. R. Tolkien uses the term "trasgo" to signify the "goblins".
 However, in the Spanish translation of The Lord of the Rings, the orcs are referred to by the term "orcos".

-Brazilian translation of J. K. Rowling's Harry Potter novel series uses the word "trasgo" to refer to the creatures known in English editions as trolls.
+Brazilian Portuguese translation of J. K. Rowling's Harry Potter novel series by Lia Wyler uses the word "trasgo" to refer to the creatures known in English editions as trolls.